Seal Your Music Before the Contract: How Producers Protect Their Catalog

 ·April 21, 2026· 7 min read

+The music industry has always run on trust: handshakes, promises, and relationships.
+That model works until it does not.
+And when it breaks down, it breaks down in court, with lawyers, with years of your life and career on the line.
 The single most common cause of music IP disputes is not theft.
 It is ambiguity.
-Two people in a studio, a WhatsApp thread of voice notes, a collaborative document that evolved over months — and no objective record of who contributed what, and when.
+Two people in a studio, a WhatsApp thread of voice notes, a collaborative document that evolved over months, and no objective record of who contributed what, and when.
+A cryptographic timestamp, created before you share, before you sign, before you collaborate, eliminates that ambiguity permanently.

 The Problem with "Automatic Copyright"